AlbertBrand/vue-async-function/README.md

 [React Async](https://github.com/ghengeveld/react-async).

 - Works with promises, async/await and the Fetch API
+- Provides `abort` and `retry` functions
 - Supports abortable fetch by providing an AbortController signal
+- Reactive retry when arguments are value-wrapped

 ## Installation